-Any decision to suspend the approval of the prospective adopter while the investigation is being conducted should be communicated in writing to the prospective adopter by the Children's Service Manager.
+Any decision to suspend the approval of the foster carers or prospective adopter while the investigation is being conducted should be communicated in writing to the foster carers or prospective adopter by the Children's Service Manager.

-Those supporting the prospective adopters must contact them as soon as practicable after they are made aware of the allegation, and explain their role.
+Those supporting the prospective adopters or foster carers must contact them as soon as practicable after they are made aware of the allegation, and explain their role.
 They must make clear their responsibility to report to the local authority, the Police and in some circumstances to the Court if any information relevant to the investigation comes to their attention.